Ishmeet7/Data-Science-3-coursework/Data Visualization and statistics from data/readme.md

 a.
 ‘Age’ with all other attributes (excluding ‘class’).
 b.
 ‘BMI’ with all other attributes (excluding ‘class’).
 4. Plot the histogram for the attributes ‘preg’ and ‘skin’ .
-5. Plot the histogram of attribute ‘preg’ for each of the 2 classes individually (Use “groupby” function to group the tuples according to their “class”)
+5. Plot the histogram of attribute ‘preg’ for each of the 2 classes individually (Using “groupby” function to group the tuples according to their “class”)
 6. Obtain the boxplot for all the attribute excluding ‘class’ .